 Ensuring our students achieve their full potential

-The table below illustrates our provisional Progress 8 scores for 2019 and our confirmed results for 2018 and 2017.
+The table below illustrates our Progress 8 scores for 2019, 2018 and 2017.
 Progress 8 measures the performance of our students compared to the national progress of students with the same starting points across 8 subjects, as prescribed by the government.
-As you can see, in 2018 our students made – on average – 3/4 of a grade more progress in each of these 8 subjects than their national counterparts with the same starting point.
-The 2019 results are our best ever results and has put us well within the top 10% of schools nationally for the third year running.
+As you can see, in 2019 our students made – on average – 3/4 of a grade more progress in each of these 8 subjects than their national counterparts with the same starting point.
+The 2019 results are our best ever results and have put us well within the top 10% of schools nationally for the third year running.

 - Percentage of pupils who achieved a Grade 5 or above in English and Maths at the end of KS4: 46%